 Opting out of NHS Wales Bursary Scheme: Accessing Student Finance

-Students can opt out of the NHS Wales Bursary Scheme and be funded solely by their normal student finance body.
+Students who plan to start one of the healthcare courses listed below in September 2026 can opt out of the NHS Wales Bursary Scheme and be fully funded by their student finance body, subject to terms and conditions.

-This applies to new students who plan to study one of the following eligible courses:
+This applies to students who plan to study one of the following eligible courses:

-You have until 10 weeks after starting the first year of the course to opt out of the NHS Wales Bursary Scheme and be solely funded by your student finance body.
+You have until 10 weeks after starting the first year of the course to opt out of the NHS Wales Bursary Scheme and be fully funded by your student finance body.

 Once you opt out you cannot easily opt back in.
-If you are considering changing your funding choice, we advise contacting the Student Funding and Advice team for guidance.
+If you are considering changing your funding choice within the first 10 weeks of your course, we advise contacting the Student Funding and Advice team for guidance.

-If you decide to opt out of the NHS Wales Bursary Scheme, you will need to register your decision with the NHS Wales Student Awards Service before applying for student finance.
+If you decide to opt out of the NHS Wales Bursary Scheme, you will still need to register an account with the NHS Wales Student Awards Service to be able to register your decision.
+You will need to do this before applying for student finance.
 This is essential, otherwise your student finance body will not be able to assess you for the correct funding.

 Previous studies in higher education will affect access to student finance funding.
 Please contact the Student Funding and Advice team for guidance.